 Looking for a delicious alternative to cow’s milk?
-Try the world of plant-milk made from nuts and seeds.
+Enter the Nutrition Stripped guide on how to make nut and plant milk.

 What is Plant Milk?

 Plant Milk is simply non-dairy “milk” made out of filtered water, nuts or seeds of your choice, and possible flavor additions.
 Examples are: 1) nut milk like almond milk, cashew milk, or macadamia milk, 2) seed milk like hemp milk, pumpkin seed milk, and flax milk and 3) non-nut and seed milk like pea milk made from split peas.

 Whatever variety you choose, plant milk is a perfect way to still enjoy the versatility of cow’s milk without the dairy proteins and lactose involved.
 Most people are familiar with a lactose intolerance, but casein is a protein found in dairy that is also a common cause of inflammation and allergic reactions to dairy (1).